-- Put the jar or crock in a warm, dry place and cover the top with a clean cloth to keep flies out.
+- Put the jar or crock in a cool, dry place and cover the top with a clean cloth to keep flies out.
 Make sure the jar can ‘breath’.

-- Let it mellow for a week or so.
-Just be warned, it will be stinky.
-Check your kraut every day or so and taste after a few days.
+- Check your kraut every day or so and taste after a few days.
 It will start to get tangy, and you can begin to gauge just how pungent you want it.
 The taste will get stronger as time increases.
 If you find it too salty, after the first couple of days have passed, you can drain out some of the water and add fresh, unsalted water.